RBE2: RBE2

 Development of the RBE2 began in 1989 as a joint project between Thomson-CSF's RCM division and Dassault Electronique which merged in 1998 to form Thomson-CSF Detexis.
 Development was continued by Thomson-CSF's successor company, Thales Group.

 The RBE2 is a passive electronically scanned array (PESA), an electronically scanned radar with a single transmitter.
 Flight trials of the RBE2 began in 1992 and the first production radar was delivered in May 1997.

 RBE2-AA

 In April 2002, the French defence procurement agency, Délégation Générale pour l'Armement (DGA), awarded Thales Group a contract to develop an active electronically scanned array (AESA) radar demonstrator based on the RBE2 radar.
 The resulting RBE2-AA (active array) variant has been tested on a Mirage 2000 testbed aircraft from the Flight Test Center of the DGA and then on a Rafale.
 While the first tests were made with American transmitter-receivers, the current radar features parts manufactured by Thales.
 The radar uses about 838 GaAs T/R modules.

 In July 2004, DGA awarded a 90 million-euro contract for the development of a second a AESA radar demonstrator.
 Production of the RBE2-AA commenced in 2008 and entered service in 2013.

+On 15 December 2025, India-based SFO Technologies received a contract to supply complex wired structures for the RBE2 AESA radar for the Rafales ordered by the Indian Navy.